Skip to main content

 16. Find a parameterization for the ellipse \(\frac{(x-4)^{2}}{9}+\frac{(y+1)^{2}}{36}=1\).
 Check your answer with your calculator.

-This page titled 10.3 Parameters and Parameter Elimination is shared under a CK-12 license and was authored, remixed, and/or curated by CK-12 Foundation via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 10.3 Parameters and Parameter Elimination is shared under a CK-12 license and was authored, remixed, and/or curated by CK-12 Foundation via source content that was edited to the style and standards of the LibreTexts platform.

 CK-12 Foundation